Russian bombers fly over Belarus amid Ukraine tensions

 The mission came as the Kremlin has moved troops from Siberia and the Far East to Belarus for sweeping joint drills.
 The deployment added to the Russian military buildup near Ukraine, fueling Western fears of a possible invasion.

-Russia has denied plans of attacking its neighbor Ukraine, but urged the U.S. and its allies to provide a binding pledge that they don’t accept Ukraine into NATO or deploy offensive weapons and roll back the alliance deployments to Eastern Europe.
-Washington and NATO have rejected the demands

-The West has called on Russia to pull back an estimated 100,000 troops from areas near Ukraine, but the Kremlin has responded by saying it will station troops wherever it needs to on the Russian territory.
-As the tensions over Ukraine soared, the Russian military has launched a series of war games spreading from the Arctic to the Black Sea.

 The Russian troop deployment to Belarus raised concerns in the West that Moscow could stage an attack on Ukraine from the north.
-The Ukrainian capital is just 75 kilometers (50 miles) from the border with Belarus.
+The Ukrainian capital of Kyiv is just 75 kilometers (50 miles) from the Belarus border.

-In recent months, Russia has conducted a series of joint drills with Belarus and repeatedly sent its nuclear-capable long-range bombers to patrol the skies over its neighbor, which borders NATO members Poland, Lithuania and Latvia.
+In recent months, Russia has conducted a series of joint drills with Belarus and repeatedly sent its nuclear-capable long-range bombers to patrol over Belarus, which borders NATO members Poland, Lithuania and Latvia.

 Belarus’ authoritarian leader Alexander Lukashenko, who has increasingly relied on the Kremlin’s political and financial support amid bruising Western sanctions triggered by his crackdown on domestic protests, has called for closer defense ties with Moscow and recently offered to host Russian nuclear weapons.

+The Belarusian leader downplayed the threat of war, but added that if it still erupts “it will last for three or four days at most.”

+“There is no one there to fight us,” he said about Ukraine.

-As war fears mounted, Ukrainian authorities launched a series of drills for civilians to prepare for a possible Russian invasion.
+As war fears mounted, Ukrainian authorities launched a series of civil defense drills for residents.

 “I am here to learn how to defend myself, defend my relatives and also understand how to act in the situation,” Kyiv resident Ilya Goncharov said after taking part in drills on the outskirts of the Ukrainian capital.
 “I am happy that I came here to learn the basics of self defense and first aid.”